 Future National ICT Industry Platform Program

-The Future National ICT Industry Platform Program is intended to promote the NICTA Purposes by enabling a series of grants to fund substantial scale research activities (Challenges) and projects on a collaborative basis that addresses those challenges (Projects), in the field of information and communications technology (ICT).
+The Future National ICT Industry Platform Program is intended to promote the NICTA Purposes by enabling a series of grants to fund substantial scale research activities (Digital Missions) and projects on a collaborative basis that addresses those challenges (Projects), in the field of information and communications technology (ICT).

 Acting as a catalyst for the development of networks and clusters is a key NICTA purpose, which is hence a key aim of the NICTA Gift to SIEF.
 CSIRO Data61 is the largest data innovation group in Australia, and connects a network of organisations across academia, corporations, start-ups, Commonwealth, State and Territory government agencies, investors and entrepreneurs focused on data-driven innovation for Australia but with global context.
-CSIRO Data61 is an essential part of the Future National ICT Industry Platform Program to leverage that networked approach in the conduct of Challenges, and to maximise efficiencies and reach in connection with the Program.
+CSIRO Data61 is an essential part of the Future National ICT Industry Platform Program to leverage that networked approach in the conduct of Digital Missions, and to maximise efficiencies and reach in connection with the Program.

 Digital missions and projects may be selected and approved at the discretion of the SIEF Trustee (after considering advice from the PAC), based on the extent to which a proposed Digital Mission/Project meets the following criteria:

 - (Threshold).
 The challenge can be addressed through Research;

 - (ICT).
 The Digital Mission is aligned with the NICTA Purposes and is proposed with the support of CSIRO Data61;

 - (Australian based / global scale).The challenge is aimed at creating one or more new Australian technology-based industries, or Australian based technology platforms, that can reach global scale;

 - (Clarity).
 The challenge and its intended outcomes are clearly scoped, including by specifying what is within and outside of scope, and the successful achievement of the challenge outcomes is measurable; and

 - (Feasible).
 The Digital Mission outcomes can be achieved having regard to the level of funding available under, and the timeframe of, the Program (and any additional contributions that are likely to be made to the challenge),and the capacity and capability of CSIRO including Data61 and any other collaborating organisations to generate those deliverables.